YutaGoto/JumpKing-Expansion-Blocks/README.md

 `#800000` `RGB(128, 0, 0)`

 The gravity is 1.5 times stronger than normal.
 Vertical speed is 0.9 times than normal.

 - It isn't solid.
 - You can’t walk on it.
+- You can’t slide on it.
+- It affects your direction (velocity, gravity and jump curve).

+### Super Low Gravity

+`#81ffff` `RGB(129, 255, 255)`

+The gravity is lower than that of JumpKingPlus mod's low gravity blocks.

+- It isn't solid.
+- You can’t walk on it.